NumaanQureshi/Blockchain-Assignment4/README.md

 ---

 ### Contract Purpose
-The LostPet smart contract allows pet owners who lost their pet to post a bounty, and reward whoever helps them find their lost pet.
+The LostPet smart contract enables pet owners who lost their pet to post a bounty and then reward whoever helps them locate their lost pet.
-A pet owner can create a lost pet case, provide description, and send ETH as a bounty.
-Other users can then submit a found report for that case, providing evidence such as a photo, or location it was found.
+A pet owner can create a lost-pet case, provide a description, and deposit ETH as a bounty which is held in the contract until the case is resolved.
+Other users can submit found reports for that case, providing evidence such as a photo link or the location where the pet was found.
-If there is a match and the pet was found, the owner resolves the case by choosing the pet’s finder address.
-The contract transfers the bounty to that finder and marks that case as resolved.
+If there is a match and the pet was found, the owner resolves the case by choosing the finder's address.
+The contract then transfers the bounty to that finder and marks that case as resolved.
-The contract also allows the owner to increase the bounty in order to motivate help, or to cancel an unresolved case and reclaim their bounty.
+The contract also allows the owner to increase the bounty in order to motivate more help or to cancel an unresolved case and reclaim their bounty.
+Overall, this contract serves as a decentralized way for individuals to find and recover their lost pets by providing an incentive for others to assist them.